11 Indoor Farming Companies Taking Agriculture Indoors

 Founded in 2009, Brooklyn startup Gotham Greens has taken in around $45 million in funding so far to design, build, and operate commercial-scale, technologically-advanced, urban greenhouse facilities located in New York City and Chicago.
-Their flagship greenhouse, built in 2011, was the first ever commercial-scale greenhouse facility of its kind built in the United States.
+Their flagship greenhouse, built in 2011, was the first-ever commercial-scale greenhouse facility of its kind built in the United States.
 Measuring over 15,000 square feet, it produces over 100,000 pounds of fresh leafy greens annually in an occupied urban area.

 Gotham Greens currently owns and operates 4 urban greenhouses in NYC + Chicago and they’re in the process of expanding nationally.
 For as much salad as they say they grow in those cities, spend some time there and you’ll hardly be convinced that salad constitutes a meaningful portion of anyone’s diet.

 Update 12/08/2020: Gotham Greens has raised $87 million in Series D funding equity and debt funding to support channel and geographic market expansion.
 This brings the company’s total funding to $125.1 million to date.

 Founded in 2015, San Carlos, California startup Iron Ox has taken in $6.1 million in funding so far to develop robotic farms that will churn out better produce, everywhere.
 We decided to include them on this list when we saw that they’ve been featured in all kinds of media publications with headlines like “the first farm in America run entirely by robots.”
 Turns out, it’s not fully autonomous but they have certainly taken the use of robotics pretty seriously.
 That’s according to an article by The Verge which talks about a 1,000-pound robot porter, named Angus, that moves pallets of plants around, and another contraption that moves single plants around using a robotic arm: